 Other clothing and footwear shops include R. Scott & Co. (men's clothing), Rieker and Jungle.

-Boots, Goldsmiths, New Wave Fish Shop and the West Cornwall Pasty Co. are further examples of the type of store to be found in the town.
+Boots, New Wave Fish Shop, Regatta and Joules are further examples of the type of store to be found in the town.

 Cirencester doesn't have a Currys, PC World or other large electrical retailer, but a range of electrical goods can be purchased from the catalogue shop Argos which has a presence in Dyer Street as does homeshop Gardiner Haskins.
 The camera shop Concord Foto is located in Castle Street.